By Vexen Crabtree 2004

 Satanism is not part of the New Age and is in most areas very much incompatible with traditional New Age thought.
 However bookstores will invariably put LaVey's books in the Mind-Body-Spirit section, through ignorance and innocence.
 LaVey's texts clearly should be in philosophy or religion section - probably in the latter.

 The New Age is a wildly varied collection of practices and beliefs rather than a structured belief system, and as such it is difficult to define1.
-Popular elements include alchemy, alternative psychotherapy techniques, animism, aromatherapy, astrology, crystal work, divination, Gnosticism, karma stuff, lightwork and colour healing, magic, psychic powers of every kind, reincarnation and past life regression, sacred geometry (leylines, pyramids, magical shapes), Spiritualism, Tarot card readings, Taoism, Yoga and many other splintered movements and zany practices2.
+Popular elements include alchemy, alternative psychotherapy techniques, animism, aromatherapy, astrology, channeling, crystal work, divination, Gnosticism, karma stuff, lightwork and colour healing, magic, mediums, psychic powers of every kind, reincarnation and past life regression, sacred geometry (leylines, pyramid power, magical shapes), Spiritualism, Tarot card readings, Taoism, Yoga and many other splintered movements and zany practices2,3

 See: "The New Age" by Vexen Crabtree (2014).
 Its page menu is: